 Why do I need a root canal?

 This important therapy is performed when the root canal that is a part of the structure of your tooth becomes infected or damaged.
-This can happen in a variety of ways:

 - Trauma has caused your tooth to fracture.